charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 Put all your micro services in a directory called **Micros** or something similar.
 This means there should be five programs in that directory.
 The directory should at the top level of your repository, directly under the root:

-- isit322-lastname-2017
+- isit322-lastname-2019
-  - Your client and server, with a name like **Week03-React-Jest** or similar.
+  - Your client and server, with a name like **week03-rest-basics** or similar.
   - **Micros**

 Don't forget you rename a directory: **git move microtest Micros**.

-Not essential, but don't forget to explore **concurrently**.
+Don't forget to explore **concurrently**.

 - [npm concurrently](https://www.npmjs.com/package/concurrently)